bizmate/azure-security-deployments/README.md

-# azure-security-deployments
+# Azure Security Deployments
-Repo to deploy using Udacity Lab
+Repo to deploy using terraform/bash

+## DISCLAIMER
+This repo is published under the following [LICENSE](./LICENSE)

 ### requirements
 - on mac install coreutils,  `brew install coreutils`
 - bash (the default shell on mac should also work too)
 - make
 - docker / docker-compose
+- terraform

 Notice this might not work on Windows as I do not work or provision on Windows machines.